 In addition to working at the UCHealth Yampa Valley Medical Center Integrative Medicine Clinic since 2010, Sarah owns a private practice in downtown Steamboat Springs.
 Sarah believes we are each responsible for our own health and teaches self-care methods for you to use at home.
 She integrates several modalities and works to empower you to heal yourself.

-Kelley is an acupuncturist and Chinese herbalist.
-She earned her Master of Science degree in Oriental Medicine from Southwest Acupuncture College in 2005 in Boulder, Colorado.
+Kelley earned her Master of Science degree in Oriental Medicine from Southwest Acupuncture College in 2005 in Boulder, Colorado.
 Kelley also earned her Diplomate in Oriental Medicine from the NCCAOM in 2005, currently the highest certification that the NCCAOM awards.
 She is Board Certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in both acupuncture and Chinese herbs.
 Kelley is also a licensed acupuncturist in the state of Colorado.
 Kelley earned her Bachelor of Science degree in 1997 from Duke University, where she majored in Biology and minored in Spanish.

 In-between earning her bachelor’s and master’s degrees, Kelley worked for the US Forest Service, based in Steamboat Springs.
 She also lived in Seattle, Washington where she met and worked for Dr. Zhaoxu Xing, a Chinese medical doctor who served as the personal physician to the King of Oman for four years.
 It was this experience with Dr. Xing that motivated Kelley to begin the study of Chinese medicine.

-Lisa is an acupuncturist, licensed in Colorado, as well as a Chinese herbalist.
+Lisa is a licensed acupuncturist in the state of Colorado.
 In 2006 she earned her Master of Science degree in Traditional Chinese Medicine from the Colorado School of Traditional Chinese Medicine in Denver.
 Lisa was Board Certified in 2006 by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM) as a Diplomate in Oriental Medicine, which includes certification in acupuncture and Chinese herbs.